 To apply for the minor, students must:

-- Submit a formal minor application, including a concentration proposal to be developed in consultation with the VAPAE Director.
+Submit a formal minor application, including a concentration proposal to be developed in consultation with the VAPAE Director and VAPAE Program Coordinator.
 The application is available from the Office of Student Services, 2200 Broad Art Center; VAPAE Office, 2101 Broad Art Center.

 Courses for the minor must be taken for a letter grade.
 No more than 2 courses/8 units may be applied toward both this minor and a major or minor in another department or program.